almostearthling/when-command/README.md

 **Possibly unsupported events:** some events may not be supported on every platform, even on different Ubuntu implementations. *Screen Lock/Unlock* for instance does not follow very precise specifications, and could be disabled on some desktops.
 Thus one or more events might appear as *[disabled]* in the list: the user still can choose to create a condition based on a disabled event, but the corresponding tasks will never be run.

+*Note:* If a task is triggered by more than one condition almost at the same time, only the first instance of the task will be run.
+This behavior is intentional, to allow the user to decide to perform a task under more than one cirumstance, and to avoid task repetition in case all triggering circumstances actually occur.

 ### The history window